dai-shi/proxy-memoize/README.md

 ### Reselect

-At a basic level, memoize can be substituted in for `createSelector`.
+At a basic level, memoize can be substituted for `createSelector`.
 Doing so will return a selector function with proxy-memoize's built-in tracking of your state object.